 Lowe’s Supermarket, based in Littlefield, Texas, has 150 supermarkets across Texas, New Mexico, Arizona, Colorado, and Kansas.
-The family-owned chain, which opened its first store in 1963, reached a point where it needed a new point-of-sale system for the whole company.
-“Basically, our equipment, hardware and software, had reached the end of life,” says Rory Glidewell, IT director for Lowe’s Supermarket.
+The family-owned chain, which opened its first store in 1963, reached a point where it needed a new point of sale system for the whole company.
+“Our equipment, hardware, and software had reached the end of life,” says Rory Glidewell, IT director for Lowe’s Supermarket.
 “We had to upgrade.
 The hardware was older, some of the software was no longer being actively updated, and we had three different platforms.”
 Lowe’s was introduced to IT Retail while looking to implement cash handling in its stores.
-During the course of that investigation, Lowe’s began reviewing IT Retail’s grocery solutions, including POS.
+During that investigation, Lowe’s began reviewing IT Retail’s grocery solutions, including POS.

-IT Retail was founded when a retailer became frustrated with his point-of-sale system and wanted an interface that worked similarly to Microsoft Office.
+IT Retail was founded when a retailer became frustrated with his point of sale system and wanted an interface that worked similarly to Microsoft Office.
 The POS software is designed specifically for grocery stores and is built to align with grocers’ daily workflows.
-From the easy-to-use cash register interface, to the advanced back-office reporting suit, IT Retail software was designed to perform alongside passionate business owners.
-The system enables storeowners to compare sales, determine best-selling products, track customer buying patterns, and view daily sales tenders.
+From the easy-to-use cash register interface to the advanced back-office reporting suite, IT Retail software was designed to perform alongside passionate business owners.
+The system enables store owners to compare sales, determine best-selling products, track customer buying patterns, and view daily sales tenders.
 With IT Retail’s system, cashiers use touchscreens with fully-customizable screen formats to quickly check out customers.

 When Lowe’s began researching POS for their stores, one of the most important requirements was a cloud-based system.
 They wanted to minimize the amount of equipment needed in stores.
 Previous systems had required multiple servers in every store.
 Any time Lowe’s wanted to make changes to the system, like updating the appearance of a receipt, Lowe’s had to connect to every store’s servers to make the change.

-Furthermore, end-of-day processes would cause frequent problems on the old system.
-“Oftentimes, the system would merge several days of sales together and make a mess of the business,” Glidewell says.
+Furthermore, end-of-day processes would cause frequent problems with the old system.
+“Oftentimes, the system would merge several days of sales and make a mess of the business,” Glidewell says.

-“Lowe’s [owners] like to partner with somebody they can have a long-term relationship with,” he adds.
-“We’re really partners — more than just us paying [IT Retail] and them providing a service.”
+“Lowe’s owners like to partner with somebody they can have a long-term relationship with,” he adds.
+“We’re partners — more than just us paying IT Retail and them providing a service.”

-The new system also sends out proactive alerts if something fails, so the store personnel know something is wrong, such as missing sales reports or data has not been generated and uploaded from one of the stores.
+The new system also sends out proactive alerts if something fails, so the store personnel knows something is wrong, such as missing sales reports or data that has not been generated and uploaded from one of the stores.

 In addition to software upgrades, the new POS system allows Lowe’s to reduce the equipment necessary at the checkout lane.
 The old system had large monitors sitting at checkout for the customer display, which meant Lowe’s had to maintain and service them.
 The new system moved the customer display to the PIN pad, eliminating the monitors.